Ray of Light: Recording

-In early June before starting recording, Orbit met Madonna at her house in New York, and she played him the music she had worked on with other producers up to May 1997, which he felt sounded "slick".
-They visited the Hit Factory later that week, where Madonna invited the producer to work on Ray of Light.
-Orbit then sent her a tape of musical snippets he was working on, which were usually eight or sixteen-bar phrases and stripped-down versions of tracks that would later be heard on the album.
+In June 1997, William Orbit met Madonna at her house in New York, and she played him the music she had already worked on with other producers, which he felt sounded "slick".
+Sessions with Orbit began soon afterwards at the Hit Factory, where Orbit then gave Madonna a tape of musical snippets he was working on, which were usually eight or sixteen-bar phrases and stripped-down versions of tracks that would later be heard on the album.
 Madonna listened to the samples, over and over again, until she was inspired to write lyrics.
 Once she had an idea about the lyrical direction of the song, she would take her ideas back to Orbit, and they would expand on the original music ideas.
 As most of the instrumental demos pre-existed, Madonna worked on the lyrics and melodies while at home or while travelling.

-The album was recorded over four and a half months at Larrabee North Studio in North Hollywood, California, beginning in mid-June 1997, the longest Madonna had ever worked on an album.
-For most of the recording process, only three other people were in the studio with Madonna: William Orbit, an engineer named Pat McCarthy, and his assistant engineer, Matt Silva.
-They started recording in Los Angeles, but the recording process was initially plagued with machinery problems, as Orbit preferred to work with samples and synth sounds, and not with live musicians.
+Recording sessions commenced at Larrabee North Studio in North Hollywood in the summer of 1997, where the album was predominantly recorded.
+For most of the recording process, only three other people were in the studio with Madonna: William Orbit, engineer Pat McCarthy, and his assistant engineer, Matt Silva.
+Sessions were initially plagued with machinery problems, as Orbit preferred to work with samples and synth sounds, and not with live musicians.
 The computers would break down, and recording would have to be delayed until they could be repaired.
 Orbit recorded the bulk of the album's instrumentation over a four-month period.
-Orbit recalls playing the guitar and having his fingers bleed during the long hours he spent in the studio.
+Orbit recalls playing the guitar until his fingers bled during the long hours he spent in the studio.
+Orbit also recalled during an interview with Q magazine that Madonna recorded "Swim" the day her friend and fashion designer Gianni Versace was killed in Miami, Florida.
+He also commented that this is probably why the track has an emotional impact.